ruggeri/tech-notes/algos/concurrency/mutex.md

 the thread eventually ask the OS to park the thread and wake it when it can run again.

+In Linux, `mutex` is often implemented in terms of `futex`, which does some user-space TTAS-style spinning before entering kernel to register for sleep/wake.

 ## With Test-And-Set

 With shared memory and test-and-set, it's easy to implement a